Hi hi hello!

 A few years ago I got into doing the Headspace app & it was truly life-changing.
 Since then I’ve found that breathwork & stillness really change the whole tone of my day.
 It makes me feel proactive instead of reactive & like I’m running the day.
 The day isn’t running me.

 There are just so many benefits to stillness & meditation that I learned from Ryan Holiday’s book Stillness is the Key too.
 He was on the HIM & HER podcast talking all about how to clear your mind & create stillness in your life.
-I mean, if you can’t get still for 10 minutes a day, you don’t have a life.
+I mean, if you can’t get still for 10 minutes a day, you don’t have a life, in my opinion.

 One thing that I realized during quarantine was that I’ve been craving a little spot in my house that is completely my own.
 I’m not talking about an office or a desk, I’m talking about a meditation space.

-When it came to creating my meditation space, I was looking for pieces that are neutral, earthy & most of all, peaceful.
+When it came to creating my meditation space, I was looking for pieces that were neutral, earthy & most of all, peaceful.
 It had to be a place of stillness.

 This new meditation space of mine is used for my low cortisol workouts or my breathwork ( if you haven’t heard of Wim Hof’s breathwork, be sure to check out this post ).
 To bring the space together perfectly, I needed to be very methodical.
 If you’ve been wanting to create a zen, peaceful space just for you & your meditation, this post is for you.
 Let’s get into it.

 How To Create a Meditation Space in Your Home:

 So the first thing you want to do is choose a spot in your house that’s right for you.
 At first I thought it would be a great idea to share Zaza’s playroom with her & use it as my meditation space- THAT was a mistake.
 All the moms out there know what I’m talking about.
 I know I know.
 No need to discuss this any further.